-In the first-century, Jews lacking a synagogue would often meet outside the town by flowing water.
-The early church would usually meet in homes, sometimes underground.
+In the first century, Jews lacking a synagogue would often meet outside the town by flowing water.
+The early church met in homes, sometimes underground.
 This context underlines the reality that God’s people are the church, regardless of where or when they gather.

 At the moment, Trinity Fellowship Church meets in a gymnasium.
 We roll out the carpets, set up chairs and arrange the sound system on Saturday afternoons.
 While we anticipate one day having our own building, this temporary meeting place is a healthy reminder that the church is not the building, we are sojourners on this earth and our love for Christ calls us into humble, practical service together.

 Fellowship is a natural fruit of every Christian church.
 The early church is described as being devoted to fellowship.
 Meeting together takes many forms.
 Fellowship does not have to be planned and formal to be rich.